-(2) Strengthening human resources to enhance store operations shifting from individual store management centered on store managers, as done in the past, to departmental management with more active involvement by product department managers.
+(2) Strengthening human resources to enhance store operations

+We are stepping up stratified employee training with the aim of shifting from individual store management centered on store managers, as done in the past, to departmental management with more active involvement by product department managers.
 In this way, we are working to establish stores where the growth of each employee contributes to the growth of the company.